-- 3.1 Decisions relating to the Combined Authority trading companies go to the Combined Authority Board.
-The Board also acts as shareholder for some of the companies.
+- 3.1 Decisions relating to the Combined Authority trading companies go to the Combined Authority Board, and the Combined Authority Board acts as shareholder.
 In this role, it carries out a range of roles around oversight, and review.
-Arrangements are in place in all shareholder agreements for reserved matters to be considered by the Combined Authority Board. - 3.2 Given this process of decision-making the Overview & Scrutiny Committee is invited to consider the proposed terms of reference, below, which are aimed at ensuring effective governance by way of bringing a robust and independent approach to the trading companies.
-There needs to be a robust and ongoing control and due diligence applied to the Combined Authority's investment in these subsidiary companies and that includes a clear and defined role for the two statutory Committees of the Combined Authority.
-The Audit & Governance Committee considered its own terms of reference at its last meeting in September 2021 and will be receiving a revised version at its next meeting following recommended amendments by Committee members. - 3.4 It is proposed that the Overview & Scrutiny Committee might wish to consider the following terms of reference for the scrutiny of the Combined Authority trading companies, to ensure effective scrutiny.
-These proposed terms of reference have also been considered by the Authority's internal auditors who have made comment and suggested amendment, where appropriate. - 3.5 The proposed terms of reference should enable the Committee to exercise its powers in relation to the Authority's decision-making in a manner that ensures the trading companies can provide full and frank financial and business reporting against their business plans and be open to an appropriate level of scrutiny without fear of commercial confidentiality being breached.
-Additionally, the terms of reference are presented so that the Committee can be assured that democratic accountability and transparency is maintained.
+Arrangements are in place in all shareholder agreements for reserved matters to be considered by the Combined Authority Board.
+Given this process of decision-making and as decisions relating to the companies go to the Combined Authority Board, the Audit & Governance Committee is invited to consider the proposed terms of reference, below, which are aimed at ensuring effective governance by way of bringing a robust and independent approach to the trading companies. - 3.2 There have been two high profile failings in relation to Local Authority Trading Companies in recent times (Nottingham City Council and London Borough of Croydon) and the findings from these two cases naturally has prompted other local authority bodies such as the Combined Authority to reflect on whether it has confidence in the oversight and audit arrangements in place to ensure that it interest in the good governance of its subsidiaries, and its relationship to them, is promoted. - 3.3 Considerations around whether the Combined Authority clearly understands the potential financial impacts of the activities and performance of its subsidiary companies are also raised as a result of these two failings.
+Therefore, there needs to be a robust and ongoing control and due diligence applied to the Combined Authority's investment in these subsidiaries and that includes a clear and defined role for the two statutory Committees of the Combined Authority. - 3.4 The proposed terms of reference, below, have been considered by the authority's internal auditors who have made comment and suggested amendment, where appropriate.
 It should be noted the individual trading companies are not directly accountable to the Committee:

-Terms of Reference for the Cambridgeshire & Peterborough Combined Authority Overview and Scrutiny Committee in Relation to the Review and Assessment of the Authority's Trading Companies c) Review any matter within the Committee's power, pertaining to the Combined Authority's trading companies.
+Terms of Reference for the Cambridgeshire & Peterborough Combined Authority Audit and Governance Committee in Relation to the Review and Assessment of the Authority's Trading Companies